pepyakin/blobs/ci/README.md

 2. check.
 Supposed to run fast.

 There is risczero dockerfile, but it's not integrated into buildbase.
 So you should build it manually.

+Constraints: the dockerfiles are written in a way that they can fit into the runners.
+They don't have much RAM or disk space available.
+Therefore, we don't want to run builds in parallel.

+TODO: rename dir from CI to docker
+TODO: move docker-compose.yml to docker
+TODO: rename the buildbase-sugondat.Dockerfile to sugondat.Dockerfile as it combines different stages
+TODO: rename the stages in that dockerfile to have buildbase.
+TODO: create/move CI.md into docs?